 This is usually caused by one of three things:

 - You're getting some kind of console error preventing the SDK from building.
-Check your Console in Unity and send an email to firstname.lastname@example.org with the output.
+Check your Console in Unity and look for the first error that appears.
+It will usually point to the problem!

 - You're using MMD4Mechanim.

 The author of MMD4Mechanim has stated that they don’t want VRChat users using the plugin, and has inserted code to disable the VRCSDK when it exists in the same project.
 VRChat asks that users do not use the plugin.
 You need to remove the MMD4Mechanim folder, then remove the VRCSDK.
 Then, re-import the VRCSDK.

 If you need an alternate method of importing MMDs into VRChat, use Cat’s Blender Plugin.
 This plugin was created by a community member for the express purpose of importing MMDs into VRChat for use as an avatar.
 There are many tutorials for this process on YouTube.

 You can also try reinstalling the SDK.
 If you're just uploading avatars, you can use the following process.
 Follow these steps precisely: